 Bike the Creek

-5th Annual Signature Ride through Brampton and Caledon #bikethecreek
+2018 was the 5th Annual Signature Ride through Brampton and Caledon #bikethecreek

 Bike the Creek is a FREE event aimed at encouraging people of all ages to discover the joys of cycling.
 Join hundreds of cyclists in our fun family ride through the spectacular valleys, trails and historic landmarks, urban and rural settings of Brampton and Caledon.

 The Bike the Creek Planning Committee (Partners Toronto and Region Conservation, City of Brampton, Town of Caledon and BikeBrampton) has left up these details until our 2019 event is planned!
 We sincerely thank our sponsors and the hundreds of riders who made our ‘liquid sunshine’ day such a success!

 What’s new for our 2018 routes?

 Brampton and Caledon have some amazing new cycling infrastructure investments to celebrate, so we have selected “Bicycle Friendly Connections” as our 2018 theme!